docdawning/Illuminatrix/README.md

  * CYCLERED <i>Pulsates red</i>
  * CYCLEGREEN
  * CYCLEBLUE
- * SET [led #] [pwm value] [0|1]
+ * SET [led # (0-2)] [pwm value (0-255)] [on/off (0,1)]

 The SET command lets you manually specific an LED pin # (0-2, typically), a pwm value (0-255) and an enable flag; 0 or 1.
 For example "SET 2 255 1" sets LED pin 2 to full brightness and enables it.

 Commands are delimited by ';' characters, or carrige returns.
 Thus, in the Illuminatrix Octoprint plugin, you could chain commands, if it suits you.
 For example, you could set an event to run "SET 0 128 1;SET 1 128 1;SET 2 255 1;".
-That would set LEDs #0 and #1 to half PWM and LED #2 to full.
+That would set LEDs #0 and #1 to half PWM and LED #2 to full PWM brightness.